stanleyn/VoPo/README.md

 * This demo should take less than 5 minutes to run on a standard computer.
 We used 5 cores in this example.

-* Please see `Demo_VoPo` script for a description of the inputs, etc.
+* Please see `Demo_VoPo.R` script for a description of the inputs, etc.

 ```R
 source('Demo_Data/Demo_VoPo.R')